codecrushed/codecrushed.github.io/about.md

 She is now a full stack developer, and currently works in React.js.

 Julie has been married "figuratively" forever to her high school sweetheart, Donnie.
-She has 2 munchkins, named Cece and Daniel, who she loves to do science experiments with.
+She has 2 munchkins, named Cece and Daniel.
+She is raising them geeky, and they enjoy explosive science experiments as a family.
 Julie is also obsessed with books, and has a special facination with behavioral economics.
-(Yes, she knows she is weird.)